I Love My Job: Martha Graham Cracker

 I’m inspired by performers who… hold nothing back.

 The most touching thing anyone has ever said to me about my work as Martha is… I had such a horrible week and I came to your show and laughed for two hours straight.
 Thank you for reminding me that life can be joyful.
 But they don’t say that all the time.
 Sometimes they tell me I’m too loud.

-My biggest dream for Martha is… to record an album, but my fear would be that no one would feel the need to see us live.
-But nowadays live experience is unsurpassable.
+Live Martha performances can be … messy.
+But live performance reminds us that we’re part of something larger.
+It’s a kind of church, a kind of communion.
 We spend so much time on the Internet alone and only connecting with each other virtually.
 The more everyone has an iPhone, the more important it is for people to have live experiences of community and being together.
-The messy experience of live performance reminds us that we’re part of something larger.
-It’s a kind of church, a kind of communion.

 The worst gig I’ve had as Martha was… ten years ago at Wharton.
 It was a bunch of Wharton students who only wanted to talk to each other.
 They didn’t want to engage with me in any way.
 They were like, Who is this annoying person?
 It felt a little like we were unwanted, so it was the longest hour of performing I’ve ever done.
 That was a rough one.
 If you’re an audience-interactive performer, and start to feel like you’re losing them, you feel like the show is going to die if you don’t do something drastic to save it.
 My worst nightmare is not being able to connect with my audience.

 This article was updated on 11/12/2021.